 The LV2862 steps the input voltage down to a lower output voltage.
 In continuous conduction mode (when the inductor current never reaches zero at CCM), the buck regulator operates in two cycles.
 The power switch is connected between V{IN} and SW.
 In the first cycle of operation, the transistor is closed and the diode is reverse biased.
-Energy is collected in the inductor and the load current is supplied by Cout and the rising current through the inductor.
-During the second cycle, the transistor is open and the diode is forward biased due to the fact that the inductor current cannot instantaneously change direction.
+Energy is collected in the inductor and the load current is supplied by Cout and the rising current through the inductor current cannot instantaneously change direction.
 The energy stored in the inductor is transferred to the load and output capacitor.
 The ratio of these two cycles determines the output voltage.
-The output voltage is defined approximately as: $D = V{OLIT} / V{IN}$ and D' = (1 - D) where D is the duty cycle of the switch.
-D and D are required for design calculations.
+The output voltage is defined approximately as: $D = V{OUT} / V{IN}$ and D' = (1 - D) where D is the duty cycle of the switch.
+D and D' are required for design calculations.